Stuart Forster heads into County Durham to attend Kynren at Bishop Auckland and provides an overview of the show dubbed ‘an epic tale of England’.

-Prior commitments over previous summers meant that I hadn’t been free to attend Kynren.
+I missed the first couple of years of Kynren due to work-related commitments.
 Having read only positive reviews, praising the scale and visual impact of the spectacle, I hadn’t stayed away by choice.
 Family members had been impressed and talked passionately about the show, encouraging me to attend.
 The big question in my mind was would it really be as good as everyone suggested?

 In a word, yes.
-It’s a spectacle that impresses because of its scale and grandeur.
+It’s a spectacle that impressed me because of its scale and grandeur.
 It’s also a fine example of what communities can achieve when people pull together.